by Rebecca Henderson and Andy Clark | September 22, 2020

 What we found was that Lavengel® promotes early inflammation recruitment, earlier wound debridement, and proliferation of myoepithelial cells in the hypodermis.
 Our hypothesis is that Lavengel® speeds wound healing by increasing tissue debridement (getting rid of the dead tissue) and increasing wound vascularization (better blood flow to the tissue).

-We came to find that Lavengel® has also been very effective in treating dermatitis and “hot spots” (lick granulomas) in dogs.
-Veterinarians Karen Stone, DVM (Appalachian Animal Hospital, Piney Flats, TN) and Vickie Howell, DVM (Vet Care Animal Hospital, Greeneville, TN) have been instrumental in the clinical assessment of Lavengel® for the treatment of canine dermatological issues and have treated over 300 dogs to date.
+We came to find that Lavengel® has also been very effective in treating dermatitis and “hot spots” (acute moist dermatitis) in dogs.
+Veterinarians Karen Stone, DVM (Appalachian Animal Hospital, Piney Flats, TN) and Vickie Howell, DVM (Vet Care Animal Hospital, Greeneville, TN) have been instrumental in the clinical assessment of Lavengel® for the treatment of canine dermatological issues and have treated hundreds of dogs to date.

 Customer Stories